scionproto/scion/doc/dev/design/router-port-dispatch.rst

 Port Unreachable
 ^^^^^^^^^^^^^^^^

-No SCMP Error messages for Port unreachable are sent.
+No SCMP error messages for Port unreachable are sent.
 On the end host, there is simply no component that could trigger this.
 Instead, an ICMP port closed message for the UDP/IP port may be triggered.
 Given that the dispatcher currently doesn't even send out these SCMP messages, it does not seem to be worth the effort to translate the ICMP message to an SCMP in the router.

 Processing rule